China's 'revolution' cost investors $3 trillion. So why aren't they running scared? - KTVZ

 “The case for China in the long-term is intact,” said Luca Paolini, chief strategist for Pictet Asset Management.
 The firm is an arm of Swiss private bank Pictet Group, which has $746 billion assets under management.

 Pictet isn’t alone.
-Many of the biggest names on Wall Street, including Fidelity, the world’s largest asset manager BlackRock and Goldman Sachs, are still advising clients to keep buying, albeit cautiously.
+Many of the biggest names on Wall Street, including BlackRock, the world’s largest asset manager, Fidelity and Goldman Sachs, are still advising clients to keep buying, albeit cautiously.

 The “intensity” of the measures “will fluctuate,” wrote strategists at BlackRock in an August research note.
 “Chinese authorities will likely balance their regulatory agenda against a desire for economic stability, and the intensity of the regulatory crackdown may ease amid slower growth and market volatility.”